 I know how competitive it is to gain acceptance to your program.
-However, I hope to be selected to contribute to the diversity of your program not only as an Indian woman but as someone born and raised in Zambia.
-I know poverty in-depth and up close, which leaves me most highly motivated to distinguish myself in the future in the cause of providing nursing care to the underserved in Africa, and organizing and participating in medical missions to Africa, which I see as my first and foremost home.
+However, I hope to be selected to contribute to the diversity of your program, not only as an Indian woman and someone born and raised in Zambia.
+I know poverty in-depth and up close, which leaves me most highly motivated to distinguish myself in the future in the cause of providing nursing care to the underserved in Africa and organizing and participating in medical missions to Africa, which I see as my first home.

 My path to Nurse Anesthesia was not direct and immediate.
-I thought about making a career change to nursing administration or healthcare administration, taking advantage of my facility with numbers, computer systems, and leadership skills.
+I thought about making a career change to nursing or healthcare administration, utilizing my facility with numbers, computer systems, and leadership skills.
 For this reason, I also earned an MBA.
 I do not see this as wasted time at all, however, as I am convinced that earning the MBA has taught me many valuable skills that will serve me well as a CRNA leader.

 I helped diagnose my father, who was struck with spinal stenosis in 2017, which required nerve block injections.
 I was with him every step of the way, which enhanced my dedication to Nurse Anesthesia.

 Increasingly, as my nursing career progresses, I plan to engage with and participate in mission trips to Africa, attending to the health needs - especially surgery - of some of the most vulnerable and impoverished people on the planet.
 I am convinced that this is where I shall find my greatest joy.
 I feel incredibly fulfilled as a human being when I volunteer.
-I teach at our temple and help organize and run youth camps, and I volunteered extensively at the Kay Bailey Hutchinson Conventions Center in the wake of Hurricane Harvey.
+I teach at our temple, help organize and run youth camps, and I volunteered extensively at the Kay Bailey Hutchinson Conventions Center after Hurricane Harvey.
 I play Indian classical music to unwind, always uplifting me for another day of nursing.

 I appreciate your consideration of my application to the DNP Program in Nurse Anesthesia at XXXX University.